harsimar530/Projects/README.md

 # Stock Direction Prediction/Project 2
 Developed a system to predict stock direction using a set of variables from yahoo finance and some engineered, using logistic regression & SVM models.

+# Hotel Reccomendation 2/Project 3
+Create an hotel cluster reccomendation by clustering similiar reviews together and basing reccomendation with grouped reviews.
+Predominately used TF-IDF to review text similiarties.
+Improved from previous hotel reccomendation -- heavily utilizing text and TF-IDF

 # Kafka Producer & Consumer
 Mimic real-time streaming data-feed.
 Notebook loads processed data and publishes data at an approrpiate time.